 Securities and Exchange Commission of Pakistan's (SECP), through its S.R.O no. 985(I)/2019, dated 02 September 2019, has exempted the requirements contained in IFRS-9 (Financial Instruments) related to application of Expected Credit Losses method till 30 June 2021, in respect of financial assets due or ultimately due from the Government of Pakistan (GoP) in respect of circular debt.
-Subsequent to the reporting date, SECP, through its S.R.O. no.67 (I) / 2023 dated the 20 January 2023 has extended the exemption from the requirements of "IFRS 9 (Financial Instruments) with respect to application of Expected Credit Losses method" till 31 December 2024 to all companies holding financial assets due from the Government of Pakistan in respect of circular debt, provided that such companies shall follow relevant requirements of IAS 39 - Financial Instruments: Recognition and Measurement, in respect of above referred financial assets during the exemption period.
+Subsequently, SECP through its S.R.O. no.67 (I) / 2023 dated the 20 January 2023 has extended the exemption from the requirements of "IFRS 9 (Financial Instruments) with respect to application of Expected Credit Losses method" till 31 December 2024 to all companies holding financial assets due from the Government of Pakistan in respect of circular debt, provided that such companies shall follow relevant requirements of IAS 39 - Financial Instruments: Recognition and Measurement, in respect of above referred financial assets during the exemption period.
+On 04 November 2024 the SECP through S.R.O No. 1784(I)/2024, has further extended such exemption till 31 December 2025.
 Considering that the circumstances in which the above exemption was granted by SECP are expected to exist for foreseeable future, therefore, the Company intends to approach SECP for seeking permanent exemption.
 The major financial assets of the Company include trade debt from GoP owned entity.
 Accordingly, the Company has not recorded ECL against trade debt.
 The impairment under IFRS 9 on financial assets other than trade debt is insignificant and accordingly has not been incorporated in the financial statements.